All Products

 Partition Key

-If Rules of the ordered messages delivered to RocketMQ. is set to Deliver data based on hash values of a specified column., you can configure this parameter to specify one or more columns as the Partition Key to calculate the hash value.
-DTS delivers different rows to each partition of the destination Topic based on the calculated hash value.
+When Rules of the ordered messages delivered to RocketMQ. is set to Deliver data based on hash values of a specified column., you can specify one or more columns as the Partition Key.
+DTS calculates a hash value for the specified columns and delivers different rows to the corresponding partitions of the target topic based on the calculated hash value.

 4. Click OK.